 Diabetes, insulin, heart failure, diastolic dysfunction, systolic dysfunction, cardiomyopathy, autonomic neuropathy.

-Diabetes Center, 1st Propedeutic Department of Internal Medicine, Aristotle University of Thessaloniki, ‘’AHEPA’’ Hospital, Thessaloniki, Department of Internal Medicine IV, Division of Endocrinology, Diabetology, Angiology, Nephrology and Clinical Chemistry, University of Tübingen and Institute for Diabetes Research and Metabolic Diseases of the Helmholtz Center Munich at the University of Tübingen, Tübingen
+Diabetes Center, 1st Propedeutic Department of Internal Medicine, Aristotle University of Thessaloniki, ‘’AHEPA’’ Hospital, Thessaloniki, Department of Internal Medicine IV, Division of Endocrinology, Diabetology, Angiology, Nephrology and Clinical Chemistry, University of Tübingen, Institute for Diabetes Research and Metabolic Diseases of the Helmholtz Center Munich, Tübingen